etm/daemonite/README.md

 ## Introduction

-Deamonite is just syntactic sugar around Process.daemon and argparse, which are part of standard ruby.
+Deamonite is just syntactic sugar around Process.daemon and argparse, which are part of ruby.
 And it gives you a simple loop.
-And it only works on *nix because it runs 'ps ax' (that rhymes).
+And it only works on *nix, because it runs 'ps ax' (that rhymes).
 I know, thats clumsy and I'm a lazy git.
 Please contribute a better solution if you have to.

 ## Why